 9.A.50 The Nuclear t-RNA Exporter (tRNA-E) Family

 tRNAs are made in the nucleolus of the nuclei of eukaryotes.
 They are processed and exported into the cytoplasm.
 The t-exporter consists of several proteins.
 The protein t-UTP8 acts between maturation and translocation across the nuclear pore complex.
 It interacts with the two tRNA export receptors, Los1 and Msn5, and the Ran GTPase, Gsp1 t-UTP8, probably transfers tRNA to the nuclear tRNA export receptors by using a channeling mechanism (Strub et al., 2007).
 Importins and exportins have been reviewed (Ding and Sepehrimanesh 2021; Azmi et al. 2021).
 These proteins are also tabulated under TC# 1.I.1.1.3 as part of the nuclear pore complex.
+Targeting deubiquitinase USP7-mediated stabilization of Exportin 6a (XPO6a) contributes to the anti-myeloma effects of selinexor (Wang et al. 2025).
+A role of XPO1 degradation in the anti-myeloma efficacy of SEL have been observed (Wang et al. 2025).

-The transport reaction catalyzes by a tRNA-exporter is:
+T.he transport reaction catalyzes by a tRNA-exporter is:

 tRNA (nucleus) → tRNA (cytoplasm)